NishPatel101/Mechanic_Shop_DBMS/README.md

 **PLEASE NOTE: PostgreSQL needs to be installed and running on the machine to run the Java program**

-## Quick Start Manual (instructions for a UCR lab machine, possbily works on your local machine)
+## Quick Start Manual (instructions for a UCR lab machine with PostgreSQL installed, possbily works on your local machine)

 Instructions on running the Java application:
 1. Download the github repository (.zip) and extract it.